Our certified respiratory

 educators are ready to take your questions

 OUR KIDS ARE FUMING.
 Inhaling secondhand smoke spells trouble.
-Just ask the 15,000 kids in Ontario who suffer from asthma each year because they are routinely exposed to cigarette smoke in their homes, family cars or vacation accommodations.
+Just ask the approximately 1 in 5 kids in Ontario who suffer from asthma each year because they are routinely exposed to cigarette smoke in their homes, family cars or vacation accommodations.
 In fact, passive smoking is also a major culprit when it comes to ear infections, breathing problems, SIDS and various other conditions.

 For more information and to order window decals for your home and car, order our resource “Make your home smoke free”.

 Most people know the dangers from smoking and second-hand smoke.
 But what about third-hand smoke?
 The invisible toxic mixture of chemicals that make up third-hand smoke sticks around long after a cigarette is put out.

 Children are at a much higher risk of exposure to third-hand smoke.
 They spend more time on floors and put their hands to their mouths often.
 They have more contact with surfaces where the toxins have settled, such as the floor or furniture.

 Using scented products or air fresheners doesn’t get rid of it.
 They only mask the smell by adding another layer of chemicals to what is already there.
 The smoke from even one cigarette smoked anywhere indoors will eventually reach all areas of the home.

 For the health of everyone, keep the air clean by banning smoking in your home and vehicle.
 Ask people who smoke to take it outside every time.
 If you smoke, think about quitting.